NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 Also note that orthographic camera rays will all show the same point of the environment, so it makes sense to disable the environment display when that is too irritating with a HDR environment light.

 If the loaded glTF asset does not contain any camera definition, the application adds a perspective camera which is placed on the positive z-axis and in a distance depending on the maximum extent of the scene to show the whole model.
 (If the model is not visible, try orbiting the camera.
-Some models have geometry only in the xz-plane and are looked at edge-on.)
+Some models have geometry only in the xz-plane and are looked at edge-on).

 ### Animations